Police Officer With Six Lifesaving Awards Jumps Off Overpass To Save Boy’s Life

-In White Plains, New York a police officer by the name of Jessie Ferreira Cavallo is being hailed as a hero after saving the life of a young boy.
+In White Plains, New York, a police officer by the name of Jessie Ferreira Cavallo is being hailed as a hero after saving the life of a young boy.
 The reports come from WFTV, an ABC News affiliate.

-According to reports, the incident occurred recently, as officer Ferreira Cavallo was apparently on her way into work like any other day.
+According to reports, the incident occurred recently, as Officer Ferreira Cavallo was apparently on her way to work like any other day.

-While commuuting the officer was shocked to witness a boy who appeared to be climbing over the top of a steel guardrail.
-The boy leapt from an overpass, falling several feet and landing on the concrete street below.
+While commuting the officer was shocked to witness a boy who appeared to be climbing over the top of a steel guardrail.
+The boy leaped from an overpass, falling several feet and landing on the concrete street below.

-The boy appeared to be a teenager according to reports.
+The boy appeared to be a teenager, according to reports.
 Ferreira Cavallo parked her car and put as much first aid equipment into her pockets as she could fit.
 She then went down after the boy, stating at first she had thought he appeared to be dead when she first looked over and saw him.

 Officer Jessie Ferreira Cavallo was on her way to work when she saw a teen climb a guardrail and jump over an overpass.
 She jumped too. https://t.co/OAA5awnjap pic.twitter.com/r4NmrmMhJE